nrwl/nx/docs/angular/getting-started/nx-and-cli.md

 Here are a few tasks that are made possible by Nx.

-## Use effective development practices pioneered at Google
+## Using effective development practices pioneered at Google

 Using Nx, you can implement monorepo-style development--an approach popularized by Google and used by many tech companies today (Facebook, Uber, Twitter, etc..).